hughrun/yawp/README.md

 ## In brief

 `yawp` takes some text as an argument and publishes it to the social media accounts of your choice.
+No need to read the comments, just send your [yawp](https://www.wordnik.com/words/yawp) and move on with your day.
 Current options are Twitter and Mastodon, it's possible more will be added in future (or not).

 `yawp` is specifically designed to fit within a broader toolchain: in general terms it tries to follow "the Unix philosophy":